DefGuard/docs/tutorials/step-by-step-setting-up-a-vpn-server/README.md

 ### Enabling to access Internet through your VPN

-The most common purpose to setup your own VPN is to provide you (and your users - defguard supports multiple users!) **anonimity and privacy** when accessing public internet.
+The most common purpose to setup your own VPN is to provide you (and your users - Defguard supports multiple users!) **anonimity and privacy** when accessing public internet.

 It's great for every day use (if you want to _hide_ your real IP/location) or for example to encrypt **all your traffic when your are in a public location -** like beeing on Wi-Fi in a coffee shop, hotels, etc. - since **most if not all those places do not provide encrypted Wi-Fi (just open hotspots).**

-So defguard as a VPN service is one thing, but we need to do few commands on the server, to enable routing all traffic through this server and your VPN.
+So Defguard as a VPN service is one thing, but we need to do few commands on the server, to enable routing all traffic through this server and your VPN.
 For your convenience those we will explain in detail.

 First of all we need a simple and easy way to manage firewall.
 In order to do so on Debian install UFW (it's automatically installed on Ubuntu):